GET STARTED | Get Your Fair Cash Offer Today >>

 Knowing the Unknown

-Not only can it be difficult to decipher the laws of each neighborhood, but the laws will fluctuate from year-to-year.
+Not only can it be difficult to decipher the local regulations of each neighborhood, but the laws will fluctuate from year-to-year.

 Sellers often can’t tell which rules were broken when it comes to the unpermitted work they find because there’s no documentation behind them.
 They may find specific hard-and-fast facts (e.g., the previous homeowner used the incorrect screws to secure a fixture), but they won’t be able to verify the safety of the worker or whether or not the work violated previous laws during the year of completion.
 Sellers may not be able to even understand the full extent of the job if they’re unwilling to dig deep into the walls or floors.
 They have two options to take if they know (or suspect) illegal work was completed.